kumkumgupta12/kumkumgupta12/README.md

     "Intern - Structural Health Monitoring",
   ]

-currently_learning: ["To Data analysis to Data Science Roadmap "] 2024 Goals: ["Create machine learning Projects and learn at least 3-5 new Technologies."]
+currently_learning: ["To Data analysis to Data Science to AI Researcher"] 2025 Goals: ["Developing 2 Major AI Products and learn at least 3 new Technologies (GENAI, End To End lifecycle of AI product development)."]
 hobbies: ["Acting", "Reading", "Art", "Comedy"]
 ```